+4.3.1.
+General.

-- 4.3.1.
-General. - 4.3.1.1.
-The flight lead must brief the flight on spacing, configuration and airspeeds in all phases of flight that trail formations will be flown.
-(T-3). - 4.3.1.2.
-Flight leads will request non-standard formation from ATC.
-(T-3). - 4.3.1.3.
-ATC instructions to the lead aircraft will be for the entire flight.
-(T-3). - 4.3.1.4.
+- 4.3.1.1.
+The flight lead must brief the flight on spacing, configuration and airspeeds in all phases of flight that trail formations will be flown. - 4.3.1.2.
+Flight leads will request non-standard formation from ATC. - 4.3.1.3.
+ATC instructions to the lead aircraft will be for the entire flight. - 4.3.1.4.
 Limit all turns to a maximum of 30 degrees of bank.

+4.3.2.
+Trail Departure.

-(T-3). - 4.3.2.
-Trail departure. - 4.3.2.1.
-Use a minimum of 20 seconds takeoff spacing.
-(T-3).
+- 4.3.2.1.
+Use a minimum of 20 seconds takeoff spacing. - 4.3.2.2.

-- 4.3.2.2.
 During trail departures, basic instrument flying is the first priority.
-(T-3).
 Strictly adhere to the briefed airspeeds, power settings, altitudes, headings, and turn points.
-(T-3).
 If task saturation occurs, cease attempts to maintain trail, concentrate on flying the instrument departure, and then notify the flight lead.
-The flight lead will then notify ATC.
-(T-3). - 4.3.2.2.1.
-Each aircraft or element will follow the No Radar Contact procedures until the aircraft or element immediately in trail has radar contact and called "tied."
-(T-3).
+The flight lead will then notify ATC. - 4.3.2.3.
+Each aircraft or element will follow the No radar Contact procedures until the aircraft or element immediately in trail has radar contact and called "tied."

+- 4.3.2.4.
 If briefed by the flight lead, the FDL may be used as a backup to the radar once airborne should the radar become suspect or inoperative.
-Use EGI or RLN Present Position Keeping Source (PPKS) with indication of good Precise Participant Location and Identification (PPLI)s from preceding flight members.
-(T-3). - 4.3.2.2.2.
-Do not use FDL at the detriment of proper instrument flying. - 4.3.2.2.3.
+However, EGI or RLN PPKS must be used with indication of good PPLIs from preceding flight members. - 4.3.2.4.1.
+FDL will not be used at the detriment of proper instrument flying. - 4.3.2.4.2.
 If at any time, the FDL becomes suspect or inoperative, aircrew will immediately transition to the No radar Contact procedures listed below.
-(T-3).

 4.3.3.
-Radar contact.
+Radar Contact.

 - 4.3.3.1.
-Each aircraft and element will call "tied" when radar contact is established with the preceding aircraft.
-(T-3). - 4.3.3.2.
+Each aircraft and element will call "tied" when radar contact is established with the preceding aircraft. - 4.3.3.2.
 Once all aircraft are tied, no further radio calls are required unless radar contact is lost. - 4.3.3.3.
-In flights of three or more aircraft, use all available aircraft systems (i.e., RADAR, TACAN, AAI, FDL, etc.) to ensure that trail is maintained on the correct aircraft.
-(T-3).
+In flights of three or more aircraft, use all available aircraft systems (i.e. RADAR, TACAN, AAI, FDL, etc.) to ensure that trail is maintained on the correct aircraft.

 4.3.4.
-No radar contact.
+No Radar Contact.